About the Universal Plugin Manager

 - Managing incompatible add-ons

-We recommend designating a single user to administer add-ons at a time.
-To prevent conflicts, UPM blocks other users from accessing the add-on administration pages while an add-on is being installed or updated.
-A warning message appears to users who attempt to access the UPM while another administrator is installing or updating an add-on.
+We recommend designating a single user to administer apps at a time.
+To prevent conflicts, UPM blocks other users from accessing the app administration pages while an app is being installed or updated.
+A warning message appears to users who attempt to access the UPM while another administrator is installing or updating an app.

 If the WebSudo feature is enabled for the Atlassian host application, the UPM administration pages are also subject to the controls imposed by WebSudo.
 This security feature, which mimics the Linux